filiph/linkcheck/README.md

 #### Localhost

+Running `linkcheck` without arguments will try to crawl http://localhost:8080/ (which is the most common local server URL).

+* `linkcheck` to crawl the site and ignore external links
+* `linkcheck -e` to try external links

-Assuming you run your server on http://localhost:8000/, you can do:
+If you run your local server on http://localhost:4000/, for example, you can do:

-* `linkcheck :8000` to crawl the site and ignore external links
+* `linkcheck :4000` to crawl the site and ignore external links
-* `linkcheck :8000 -e` to try external links
+* `linkcheck :4000 -e` to try external links

+`linkcheck` will _not_ throttle itself when accessing localhost.
+It will go as fast as possible.

 #### Deployed sites